fpera0248/Minimalist-Stack-Overflow/README.md

 Developed and released a Chrome Extension using JavaScript and CSS to alter the user browser’s styling and layout of the Stack Overflow page to be more minimalist

+This theme removes the sidebars and ads to simply show the answers to the questions you are looking for.
+It also highlights the answer with the most upvotes/the answer approved by the creator of the qeustion in a green text box.

 ## Walkthrough

 ![StackOverflow Image](https://user-images.githubusercontent.com/73323113/128649434-23558ce8-1e09-452f-a78f-b7efbeb86af2.jpg)